 Skip to main content

-Every bid you submit through the reservation flow is tracked under /portfolio/bids.
-The Bids page gives you a full view of your submitted and in-flight offers so you can monitor their progress and act on pending bids before they are reviewed.
+Every bid you submit through the reservation flow is tracked under your Portfolio.
+The Bids page gives you a full view of submitted and in-flight offers so you can monitor their progress, update them while they’re still editable, or withdraw them before they’re reviewed.

 The Bids list

-Navigate to /portfolio/bids to see all bids your tenant has submitted.
-Each row in the list shows:
+Open Portfolio → Bids to see all bids your tenant has submitted.
+Each row shows:

 If you have no bids yet, the page shows an empty state with a Reserve now link.
-Navigate to /reserve to browse inventory and submit a new bid.
+Browse inventory to submit a new bid.

 Bid detail page

-Click View on a bid row to open /portfolio/bids/[bidId].
-The detail page shows the complete record for that bid, including:
+Click View on a bid row to open the bid detail page.
+It shows the full record:

 bid_price_per_gpu_hour